-Extension Treatment Group: continued standard of care therapy together with IV RDV 200 mg on Day 1 followed by IV RDV 100 mg on Days 2, 3, 4, 5, 6, 7, 8, 9, and 10 unless treatment Group 1 of Part A is selected.
+Extension Treatment Group: continued standard of care therapy together with IV RDV 200 mg on Day 1 followed by IV RDV 100 mg on Days 2, 3, 4, 5, 6, 7, 8, 9, and 10 unless the 5-day dosing regimen used in Treatment Group 1 of Part A is selected.
 If treatment for 5 days is selected, all participants in the Extension Treatment Group and all new participants will be reassigned to receive treatment for a total of 5 days.
 National and local regulatory authorities will be informed.

 Participants in Part A of the study will be the primary efficacy population.
-Participants enrolled in Part B, will have data reported descriptively at study completion.
+Participants enrolled in Part B will have data reported descriptively at study completion.